OttoKaaij/Ticket-To-Sustainability/README.md

 Read the report [here]().

+Each card includes references to the literature.
+The references can be checked [here](References.pdf), if you are interested in reading more.

 ## How to play

 You can play this game directly if you have a copy of Ticket to Ride San Fransisco.
 The rules are [here](./rules.md).
 If you have a different version of Ticket to Ride, adapting the rules to that version should be fairly simple.